ahakla/elrond-nodes/README.md

 ### Running the nodes

+Use `bash start_nodes_tmux.sh` or `bash start_nodes_screen.sh` for this, respectively.
 You can choose to run all node instances using `tmux` or `screen` as a terminal multiplexer.

-Use `bash start_nodes_tmux.sh` or `bash start_nodes_screen.sh` for this, respectively.
+NOTE: The `RESTAPI_KEYS` setting will be `yes` by default.
+The first node will use REST-API port 8080, the second node 8081, and so on.
+However, this will make your nodes vulnerable if you don't close these REST-API ports with `ufw`, otherwise someone could remotely do REST-API calls to your nodes!